aleckzandr/ChartControl/README.md

 # ChartControl

-A windows executable demo that with a simple data interface that can show interactive charts and graphs.
+A windows executable demo that interfaces easily with supplied data that displays interactive charts and graphs.

 This executable is a demo, but the code has working libraries.
+Please use as you wish.

+One third party control used here: gTrackBar control (the slider control with blue triangle below).
+Thank you to "SSDiver2112" at https://www.codeproject.com/Articles/35104/gTrackBar-A-Custom-TrackBar-UserControl-VB-NET

 ## Screen shot